Installing Intermapper on Red Hat Linux Systems

 Starting Intermapper

 The Intermapper user interface is launched by executing the command intermapper.
 The installation process creates a link to that command in the directory /usr/local/bin (provided that the directory exists).
-To start the Intermapper UI, issue the command /usr/local/bin/intermapper.
+To start the Intermapper UI, run the /usr/local/bin/intermapper command.

-If that path does not exist, use the path at which the link has been created can be seen in the output of the installation command.
+If that path does not exist, use the path where the link is created, which can be seen in the output of the installation command.

 NOTE:

-During installation, /usr/bin/local/intermapper is created if /usr/local/bin already exists; otherwise if /opt/local/bin exists, then /opt/local/bin/intermapper is created.
+During installation, /usr/bin/local/intermapper is created if /usr/local/bin already exists; otherwise if /opt/local/bin exists, /opt/local/bin/intermapper is created.

 NOTE: